Rakuten Mobile Saikyo Park Miyagi: Nippon Paper Industries

-Miyagi Stadium's name had remained unchanged since it opened in 1950.
-However, before the start of Rakuten's first season in Miyagi Stadium, the team and the prefecture agreed to sell the naming rights to the stadium to help pay for team management costs.
-The agreement stipulated that the rights would be renegotiated every three years and the money from the each contract would be split between the team and the prefecture at a three-to-one ratio, respectively.
-Additionally, any new stadium name must include the word "Miyagi".
-The first contract was awarded to the only bidder, staffing firm Fullcast, and in early 2005, the ballpark's name was changed to "Fullcast Stadium Miyagi" for ¥600 million.
-However, in August 2007, the Tokyo Labor Bureau ordered Fullcast to suspend operations after it found that the company had violated labor law.
-After this incident, Fullcast's contract was terminated several months early, and its name was removed from the ballpark.

 After Fullcast's contract was cancelled in 2007, Miyagi Prefecture began soliciting applications for a new naming sponsor that same year.
 Nippon Paper Industries committed to a ¥750 million contract to rename Miyagi Stadium "Nippon Paper Kleenex Stadium Miyagi" beginning on January 1, 2008.
 However, just before the start of the season, it was revealed that Nippon Paper had misled the public about how much recycled paper was being used in their products.
 In the wake of the news, the contract wasn't terminated, however, it was agreed that the company's name would be dropped from the stadium leaving "Kleenex Stadium Miyagi".

 Near the end of the three-year contract period, all parties agreed to renew for another three years, however the price of the naming rights was lowered to ¥600 million.
 The company's name was also added back into the stadium's official name, making it "Nippon Paper Kleenex Stadium Miyagi".